What are the Benefits of Social Media Marketing?

 Is Social Media Marketing the best digital marketing strategy for you?
-Why should you consider it over other strategies like Search Engine Optimization (SEO), or Search Engine Marketing (SEM)?
+Why should you consider it over other strategies like Search Engine Optimisation (SEO), or Search Engine Marketing (SEM)?

 Social Media Marketing involves using social networks to create, curate and share valuable content with a targeted audience in order to market a company’s products and services.
 The goals of social media marketing are to increase brand awareness, build online communities, attract leads and generate revenue.